The world's first community-owned REDD+ project, co-designed and managed on an Afro-Colombian collective territory

-Over 90,000 tons of CO2 emissions from forest clearing and burning prevented during the first 18 months of the project, equal to taking 25,000 cars off the road.
+Over 800,000 tons of CO2 emissions from forest clearing and burning prevented during the first 10 years of the project.

 Over 60 training events completed for community members in survey analysis, botany, tree measurement, GPS navigation, legal rights, accounting, and leadership coaching.